sharath15/Cleaning-data-project/README.md

 # Cleaning-data-project

+Before you run the code make sure you have installed downloader and reshape2 Cran Packages

 The run_analysis.R code does the folloiwng:

 1. Downloads the compressed file to getdata.zip and unzips UCI HAR Dataset in the working directory if these are not already present